Medicare Enrolled

 What this data tells you about Dr. Wallace

-Dr. Jason Wallace is a body imaging physician in Austin, TX, with 19 years in practice.
+Dr. Jason Wallace is a body imaging physician in Austin, TX, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Wallace performed 7,609 Medicare services across 3,183 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Wallace received a total of $11 from 1 pharmaceutical and/or device company across 1 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in body imaging physician.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.